Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Poe if you prioritize users wanting to try multiple ai models, bot creators, ai enthusiasts comparing models.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Poe if your daily work is mostly single subscription that gives access to ChatGPT, Claude, Gemini and more.
 Cursor scores higher in user reviews (4.7 vs 4.3).
 Both offer free tiers — try each before committing.

 Try Cursor → Try Poe →